francislabountyjr/ANN-CUDA-Framework/README.md

 *Network will be sequential.
 Look at train.cu for an example of how to set up the network architecture.

 **If you're looking for a graph based network and/or a python implementation, https://github.com/francislabountyjr/ANN-CUDA-Pybind11

+***If you have any questions/concerns please reach me at labounty3d@gmail.com